ria4/lajujabot/README.md

     "ListeningPort": "15151",
     "PersistenceFile": "/opt/lajujabot/subscriptions.pickle",
     "LogFile": "/opt/lajujabot/error.log",
-    "OopsItsBroken": "False"    # for use during maintenance }
+    "MaintenanceMode": "False"
+}
 ```

-Alternatively, you may also declare environment variables (e.g. `export LAJUJABOT_TELEGRAMBOTTOKEN=...` into your `.bashrc`), and they will be transparently loaded.
+Alternatively, you may declare environment variables.
+They will be transparently loaded.
+For instance, you could add `export LAJUJABOT_CALLBACKURL='https://mydomain.tld/lajujabot-webhook/'` to your `.bashrc`.

-Path `/lajujabot-webhook/` and port 15151 are mainly suggestions.
 It's sensible to keep the persistence and log files in the bot directory, but you can get creative if you want.

 The bot should be able to start now: